bmr-cymru/dmpy/HACKING.md

-expects users of the API to understand numerous rules regarding their usage (for example, that data returned by an `ioctl` will only be available once that `ioctl` has been issued, and the particular items of data that will be valid following a spefific `ioctl` command).
+expects users of the API to understand numerous rules regarding their usage (for example, that data returned by an `ioctl` will only be available once that `ioctl` has been issued, and the particular items of data that will be valid following a specific `ioctl` command).

-As with most C APIs failing to adhere to the API rules will result in undefined behaviour and may cause the Python interpreter to generate segmentation faults or other memory access errors.
+As with most C APIs, failing to adhere to the API rules will result in undefined behaviour and may cause the Python interpreter to generate segmentation faults or other memory access errors.

-To allow Python users to safely access this interface the bindings maintain a simple state field consisting of flags for `ioctl` states.
+To allow Python users to safely access this interface, the bindings maintain a simple state field consisting of flags for `ioctl` states.
 Flags are divided into state and data: state flags indicate that something occurred (an `ioctl` was issued, or an error was returned) and